-1. Evaluate the Current Agile Patterns: What works well and what changes are required?
+- Evaluate the Current Agile Patterns: What works well, and what changes are required?

-4. Attainable Outcomes: Understanding what would be the outcomes and ways to achieve them.
+- Attainable Outcomes: Understanding the outcomes and ways to achieve them.

-5. Key Components of Transformation: Estimating how would an effective transformation look like.
+- Key Components of Transformation: Estimating what would an effective transformation look like.

 This has been a guide to Agile at Scale.
-Here we discussed the Concept, Benefits, Challenges and Effective Framework of Agile at Scale.
-You can also go through our other Suggested Articles to learn more-
+Here we discussed Agile at Scale’s basic concept, benefits, challenges, and effective framework.
+You can also go through our other suggested articles to learn more –